crossorigin="anonymous">

 The purpose of this article isn't necessarily to criticize the salaryman's life, despite its flaws.
 Rather, its point is to extract the positive and useful things from what one could call the "Salaryman Philosophy".
 It's something, which, inspires me greatly in my work.
 Hopefully, it would inspire you too in whatever your occupation is.

 The main purpose of work is, of course, to gain enough money to survive.
 To pay the bills.
-Keep a roof under your head.
+Keep a roof over your head.
 Be able to buy food and drinks and, if possible, to buy things which one could consider "excessive", such as traveling abroad, jewelry, and entertainment products.

 Even if you are wealthy, you still need to work if you want to grow and preserve your current amount of wealth.
 Otherwise, you would find that fortune depleted gradually.
 Thus, unless you are disabled and need the complete the help of welfare, you must work.
 (2023 note: If you earn enough money to set you for life, then that's also an exception to my claim.
 Unless you spend it very unwisely).